 You can often wave down a Bluebird Taxi (they only kind you should ever use) and get him to take you to your destination using the meter.
 From the airport to Sunset Point on Sunset Rd in Seminyak will cost around IDR80k using the meter as an example.
 This isn’t such a great idea if your destination is further away, like Ubud for example.
 In that case, you are better off with pre-arranged transport or negotiating with a private driver.

-7. Book a driver beforehand.
+7. Book a private car and driver beforehand.